sshirzad/sshirzad/README.md

 - 👋 Hi, I’m @sshirzad
 - 👀 I’m interested in volleyball
-- 🌱 I’m currently learning English
+- 🌱 I’m currently learning how to use AI
 - 💞️ I’m looking to collaborate on humanitarian aid to the displaced community
 - 📫 How to reach me via Whatsapp